fredhutchio/git_github_intro/week1.md

 ## Introductions

-* introduce myself
+* instructor introduction
+* sign in using link on HackMD page
+* overview of fredhutch.io
-* refer to materials for course
+* overview course philosophy
-* informal pre-class survey:
-	* PhD comic: http://phdcomics.com/comics.php?f=1531: who wants a better way?
+*   designed for researchers who are interested in version control for code or data
+*   follow along with coding activities, try the challenges
+* pre-requisites: none, except Unix useful for third week
+* learner introductions and motivation
 	* who's used Git or GitHub before?
+* course objectives: desktop app, GitHub, command line to integrate both

 ## Objectives

-* course overview: desktop app, GitHub, command line to integrate both
-* objectives:
 * describe why and when to use version control
 * apply git workflow to tracking changes using GitHub Desktop app
 * view and recall history of tracked changes
 * ignore files that don't need to be in repository

 ## Intro to version control

+* Software Carpentry lessons have nice images: PhD comic for motivation, then diagrams showing how version control works: http://swcarpentry.github.io/git-novice/01-basics/index.html
 * why version control?
 	* other places version control is used: MS Word "track changes", Google Docs versions, Mac OSX Time Machine
 	* version control (and git) can be used for anything, but is especially important for code